AarshBatra/biteSizedAQ/7.bite.sized.vis.1.ind_bl_pol_dist/README.md

-# biteSizedVisual Series: Tackling Air Pollution One Plot at a Time!
+# biteSizedVisuals Series: Tackling Air Pollution One Plot at a Time!

-Welcome to the biteSizedVisual Series: Tackling Air Pollution One Plot at a Time!
+Welcome to the biteSizedVisuals Series: Tackling Air Pollution One Plot at a Time!

 In this series, I’ll break down air quality and pollution data into